arp242/uni/README.markdown

     $ uni e g:cat-face grin
     😺 grinning cat                    Smileys & Emotion  cat-face 😸 grinning cat with smiling eyes  Smileys & Emotion  cat-face

+Like with `search`, use `-or` to OR the parameters together instead of AND:

+    $ uni e
+    TODO

 Apply skin tone modifiers with `-tone`: